-If your bike has been collecting dust lately, UC Irvine Health family and sports medicine physician Dr. Christopher Kroner offers some tips to help ensure you and your riding companions have a fun, injury-free day.
+If your bike has been collecting dust lately, UC Irvine Health family and sports medicine physician Dr. Brian Kim offers some tips to help ensure you and your riding companions have a fun, injury-free day.

-“It’s important to make sure your bike has a seat height and a handlebar height that are correct for you,” says Kroner.
+“It’s important to make sure your bike has a seat height and a handlebar height that are correct for you,” says Kim.

 Back and neck pain can be caused by a misadjusted seat, which can put your head and shoulders in an ergonomically incorrect position.
 Leg strains or groin strains along the inside part of your thighs can also be seat related, especially on long rides.